 Planned or deferred giving enables you to arrange charitable contributions in a manner that maximizes personal objectives and financial goals.
 Many plans provide flexibility during your lifetime, and the Eugene Parks Foundation will realize their benefit sometime in the future.
 The most common types of deferred plans are bequests, retirement plan designations, charitable remainder trusts, and charitable gift annuities.

 A bequest in your will and naming the Eugene Parks Foundation in your living trust are the easiest and most popular deferred gift plans.
 Donors may name the Eugene Parks Foundation as a percentage beneficiary, for a specific dollar amount or specific assets, or as a residual or contingent recipient.
-Your assets can be used to support the Eugene Parks Foundation for the purposes you have documented.

 Retirement Plan Assets